How We Started

 - We firmly believe in our mission "to restore dignity to the disabled and disadvantaged through vocation with passion".
 Everything we have done since day 1 is guided by this.

-- Because of the audacity of our mission as well as breadth of disabilities and disadvantaged groups we work with, fear of failure is not baked into culture
+- Because of the audacity of our mission as well as breadth of disabilities and disadvantaged groups we work with, fear of failure is not baked into our culture.

 Our Partnership Philosophy